mindscan-de/CorrectFiles/README.md

 like any other container format and can be streamed / played / restored directly.
 The idea is more like having a split transport stream, which contains raw data and interleaved blocks containing FEC-Data.

+Over the last days I found that such a tool may already exist, [Parchive](https://github.com/Parchive) and it seems to be under development, now reaching version 3.

 ## Not yet implemented
 This is just the project start and contains no code yet.
 Idea is to implement RS-Coding probably with Python, then Java, then Rust or so.